create3000/x_ite/docs/_posts/what's-new.md

 categories: []
 tags: [New, Releases]
 ---
+## Upcoming Version v8.5.0

+With this new version it is now possible to configure antialiasing.
+Antialiasing can be turned on/off, multisampling and supersampling can now be configured.

+### New Features

+- Added antialiased attribute.
+- Added multisampling attribute.
+- Added contentScale attribute.
+- New browser options and rendering properties.

 ## X_ITE v8.4.0 Released

 *Leipzig, 3rd January 2023:* We right now released a new version.
 With this version toJSONString is implemented and available for X3DScene, SFNode, MFNode, X3DProtoDeclaration, and X3DExternProtoDeclaration.